chanzer0/NFL-DFS-Tools/README.md

         ![Example usage](readme_images/tournament_lineups.png)

--   `sd` for running showdown crunches, with or without randomness
+-   `opto_sd` for running showdown crunches, with or without randomness

 `<num_lineups>` is the number of lineups you want to generate when using the `opto` process.

-`<num_uniques>` defines the number of players that must differ from one lineup to the next. **NOTE** - this is enforced _after_ crunching, so 1000 lineups may be whittled down to 7-800 depending on this constraint.
-Enforcing this _after_ crunching aids in the speed of crunching.
-Expect approximately 5-15% of lineups to be "culled" by this constraint and plan accordingly.
-The more players available to crunch, the lower this percentage will be.
+`<num_uniques>` defines the number of players that must differ from one lineup to the next.
+These unique constraints are applied at the time of optimization, so if you ask for 10 lineups with 5 unique players, you will get 10 lineups with 5 unique players.
+In the past, this was enforced post-optimization, meaning it would prune lineups from the pool if they violated the unique constraints, resulting in fewer lineups than requested.

 For example, to generate 1000 lineups for DraftKings, with 3 uniques and randomness, I would execute the following:
 `python .\main.py dk opto 1000 3` with `"randomness": X` in `config.json` where `X` is a number between 0 and 100